 The reported side effects include scalp itching, irritation, and dandruff.
 Skin irritation could be as a result of the alcohol content in the drug.
 Overdose may lead to fast heart beats and dizziness.
 However, some of the effects, e.g. dandruff, can be treated by using good shampoo products.

 The worst side effects reported is growth of hair on other body areas such as the face.
 This was reported in victims of severe refractory high blood pressure.

-Is Regaine as effective as hair transplants?
+Is Regaine as effective as transplants?
 The answer is yes.
 Any surgical procedure on the scalp can lead to loss of hair.
-Minoxidil is quite helpful for regrowing hair lost due to surgery.
+Minoxidil is quite helpful for regrowing some lost due to surgery.

 As indicated earlier, minoxidil increases blood flow to the follicles.
 It’s therefore advisable to stop the treatment prior to a surgical operation.
 This is because it can cause excess bleeding during the operation.